-Anthropic's Responsible Scaling Policy (Sep 2023) — safety as operating procedure
+Anthropic's Responsible Scaling Policy (Sep 2023): safety as operating procedure

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 Inside Anthropic with Dario Amodei #1: The Responsible Scaling Policy

-A five-part series tracing Anthropic's public thinking through Dario Amodei's writing and the company's model spec — one foundational document per entry, each with FRE|Nxt Labs live commentary on how we apply it in production AI work.
+A five-part series tracing Anthropic's public thinking through Dario Amodei's writing and the company's model spec.
+One foundational document per entry, each with FRE|Nxt Labs live commentary on how we apply it in production AI work.

 The document